LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_lenovo.md

     * {{ device.download_boot }}
     {% endif %}
-8. Once the device is in fastboot mode, verify your PC finds it by typing:
+10. Once the device is in fastboot mode, verify your PC finds it by typing:
 ```
 fastboot devices
 ```
     {% include alerts/tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
-9. Now type the following command to unlock the bootloader:
+11. Now type the following command to unlock the bootloader:

 {% if device.custom_unlock_cmd %}
     ```
 {{ device.custom_unlock_cmd }}
+    ```
+    Where the file is the bootloader unlock file you received in the email.
     ```
 {% else %}
     ```